Install Free

 • Patterns should start with **/

 • Multicriteria and Test exclusions are not supported.
-SonarLint for Visual Studio only supports Global Source File Exclusions, Source File Exclusions, and Source File Inclusions when setting the analysis scope.
-See the pages about file inclusion and exclusion on SonarQube and SonarCloud in their documentation.
+SonarQube for Visual Studio only supports Global Source File Exclusions, Source File Exclusions, and Source File Inclusions when setting the analysis scope.
+See the pages about file inclusion and exclusion in the SonarQube Server, SonarQube Cloud, or SonarQube Community Build documentation.

 Known issues